 Contact Elizabeth E. Auger, DPM Today

-Dr. Auger works with patients in Salt Lake City, West Jordan, and Sandy, Utah to manage their diabetes foot care so they can keep their feet strong and healthy.
+Dr. Auger works with patients in Salt Lake City with locations in West Jordan, Millcreek, and Sandy to manage their diabetes foot care so they can keep their feet strong and healthy.
 Your diabetes does not have to result in limited mobility if you get help from a caring podiatrist in keeping your feet in great shape!
 Call (801) 619-2170 to schedule a same-day appointment.